jjaemun/monte-carlo/README.md

 This constraint suggests that any architecture where statistical distributions preceed variance reduction strategies is therefore limited by definition of its own abstractions.
-At the very least, not without clumsily deferring computations to accomodate all logic at an appropriate level, or by forking functionality according to each distribution.
+At the very least, not without clumsily deferring computations to accommodate all logic at an appropriate level, or by forking functionality according to each distribution.

 The same implication holds for quasi-monte-carlo methods or stratified sampling